 The above rule, ‘MASQUERADE’ will match the traffic with any Docker container as well as we must place our above rule as earlier as possible in POSTROUTING for making few affect.

 The past example of configuration is simpler but with few restrictions.
-If you are configuring a network interface with the help of DHCP or there is any application which is needed to run on similar layer two domain broadcast like any other systems on local network, the rules of NAT will not be working.
+If you are configuring a network interface with the help of DHCP or there is any application that is needed to run on a similar layer two domain broadcast like any other systems on the local network, the rules of NAT will not be working.

-The process makes use of device with Linux bridge, which is created with the help of brctl and helps in connecting the Docker containers with physical networks directly.
+The process makes use of the device with a Linux bridge, which is created with the help of brctl and helps in connecting the Docker containers with physical networks directly.

-We will be adding em2 to the new bridge and shift IP address to the bridge from em2.
-Cautions to be followed: The first time configuration is not done remotely and keeping this permanent will vary for each distribution and thus it will never be persistent kind of configuration.
+We will be adding em2 to the new bridge and shifting the IP address to the bridge from em2.
+Cautions to be followed: The first-time configuration is not done remotely and keeping this permanent will vary for each distribution thus it will never be a persistent kind of configuration.

 This supplies the standard interface, eth0 inside Docker container, but we need to ignore this and add a different one.